ZeppelinDesignLabs/Macchiato-Mini-Synth/README.md

 * Notepad++ or another text editor for working with program files https://notepad-plus-plus.org/download/v7.3.1.html

-* Macchiato Setup Files folder, from this repository
+* Two files from the Macchiato Setup Files folder, in this repository: RCPoll.h and ramp512_int8.h

 * Macchiato-Mini-Synth sketch ( *.ino) Latest Release from this repository.